moleculerjs/database/docs/README.md

 ```

 ## Database/Server-based tenancy
-This mode uses different connection string.
+This mode uses different connection strings.
 It means every tenant has an individual database or server.

 ### Steps for configuration
 1. Define the `getAdapterByContext` method to generate adapter options for every tenant.